coding-excercises/covid-chat-bot/README.md

 7. Telegram - to create the bot.

 ## Hardware
 1. Raspberry Pi 3 - to run the Telegram bot 'server'.
+Alternatively, it could be run on a desktop or laptop or server or cloud.
 <br/>
 <br/>